Minimally Invasive and Robotic Heart Surgery

 At the University of Chicago, surgeons are operating on the hearts of adults and children through tiny openings in the chest, eliminating the need for sternotomy--a large incision through the breastbone (sternum).
-This method of surgery, called minimally invasive cardiac surgery, offers many benefits compared to traditional, open-chest procedures.
-Surgeons use sophisticated thin instruments, miniature cameras, robotic devices, and hybrid techniques with coronary stenting to perform the operations.
+Our heart surgeons use robotic devices, sophisticated thin instruments, miniature cameras, and hybrid techniques to perform minimally invasive procedures.
+These approaches offer many benefits compared to traditional, open-chest procedures.

 Minimally invasive and robotic heart surgeries for adults are performed in the Center for Care and Discovery.
-The surgical suites in the new hospital feature sophisticated diagnostics, leading-edge medical technologies and state-of-the-art imaging capabilities.
-Hybrid operating rooms in the new hospital unite the surgical suite and the cardiac catheterization lab, enabling surgeons and interventional cardiologists to perform multiple procedures in one setting.
+The surgical suites in the new hospital feature sophisticated diagnostics, leading-edge medical and robotic technologies, and state-of-the-art imaging capabilities.
+Hybrid operating rooms unite the surgical suite and the cardiac catheterization lab, enabling surgeons and interventional cardiologists to perform multiple procedures in one setting.

-Some of the minimally invasive procedures regularly performed by University of Chicago surgeons include the following:
+Some of the minimally invasive procedures regularly performed by University of Chicago heart surgeons include:

 - Single and multiple vessel coronary artery bypass surgery, to improve blood flow to the heart and to reduce chest pain.